-- The project and applicant must be anchored at a university, hospital or other non-profit research institution in Denmark.
+- The project must be anchored at a university, hospital or other non-profit research institution in Denmark.

 Applications must be completed and submitted using the Foundation’s electronic application system.
 Selected candidates will be invited for an interview.

 Please read ”Information and Guidelines for Applicants - Hallas-Møller Ascending Investigator 2019” carefully before initiating the application process.
 Additional and essential information is found in these guidelines.